KareemMansy123/Kareem-Mansy-employees/README.md

 143, 10, 2009-01-01, 2011-04-27

-store it in partion decoments in your device and my app will get this data for you
+store it in partition decoments in your device and my app will get this data for you